leaky/generator-gulper/README.md

 # Gulp web app generator

+*New* - Now in version 2.

 The (ultimate) [Yeoman](http://yeoman.io) web app generator to scaffold out a front-end web app using the [Gulp](http://gulpjs.com) task-runner.

 This is the ultimate Gulp boilerplate to kick-start your new builds.
+This generator has been completely rebuilt and rethought from the ground up with the primary objective to tackle the most common problems that occur in an average front-enders' day.
 Check out the list of features below to see what makes Gulper v2 awesome!

 ## Features
 * Angular